IB CS / IGCSE CS Exam Prep CIT's specialized program

 How do I prepare for the IB CS IA project?

-2. Design (Criterion B): We carry out requirements analysis, system design, UI/UX design, and data modeling.
+2. Design skills: CIT teaches requirements analysis, system design, UI/UX and data-modeling concepts.

 Frequently Asked Questions